loschorts/swell/README.md

 * Create React Elements in this order.
 See [elements][elements].
 	* HomePage
-		* LinkBox: simply a box with text that links
+		* LinkBox: simply an image box with text that links
 		* FeatureBox: container for LinkBoxes and SpotPreviews
 		* Spot Preview: a LinkBox with limited forecast info
 			* Swell Height and quality
 			* Styled based on quality and possibly weather
 			* Star to add to Favorites
-		* HighlightsBox: editorialized FeatureBox
-			* Best Choice Today: SpotPreview of best forecast
-			* LinkBox "Search by Region" to RegionsPage
 		* SpotFocus: a Jumbotron version of Spot Preview
 			* Styled based on weather
 			* Detail: Shows Tide, Wind, Swell Details